itucsdb1936/itucsdb1936/docs/source/developer/member2.rst

 Parts Implemented by Huveyscan Kamar
 ================================

+	I hope this guide answers all your questions and can help you to implement a meeting module like this one.
+Good luck!

 General Logic
 ~~~~~~~~~~~~~
 First, I designed the page according to the table.
 And placed the buttons according to table's functions.